Niue Luxury Itinerary: 14 Days

 Day 1 – Land in Niue, Check-in at Your Resort or Villa

 Fakaalofa lahi atu and welcome to Niue!
 On arrival at Hanan International Airport, go through the airport customs and biosecurity process, as outlined in Everything You Need to Know About Arriving in Niue, then your car rental or accommodation transfer will be waiting outside of the airport for you.
+With the Police Station nearby, now would also be a good time to pick up a Niue Driver’s License.

-Check-in at your chosen accommodation.
+When you are ready, check-in at your chosen accommodation.
 A few recommendations are as follows:

-Luxury Accommodation in Niue
+Luxury Accommodations in Niue

 Niue Luxury Itinerary: 14 Days(c) niuepocketguide.com